taroooyan/bg-wiki/Nano-Operation-Manual.md

 **Baby carriage** (Baby can kick Nano out when you’re not looking.
 Keep Nano fastened..
 The height from ground setting is preset at 1 meter for car window.
 (On 2nd thought the Nano is not a baby toy given possible contamination in sampling.)

-**11. Safecast API, uploading sharing data to Safecast **
+**11. Safecast API, uploading sharing data to Safecast**

 Where once data logs were sent by email, now this is done by the safecast API

 The Safecast Dataset is meant to represent mobile background readings, not spot measures of items that happens to be in front of you.
 Hence the two modes on the device - one for logging and one for spot measurements.
 Monitoring use and data submission to gets further mention below: in Mode uses; in Uploading data via your API to Safecast dataset. *[Perhaps this should be more clearly stated on the api webpage.
 Hopefully a guide to monitoring and submitting logs to data-shared projects or successive revisions of this operation manual will explain this point clearly enough for novice Nano users.
 For reliability of dataset, perhaps need guide rules for mobile monitoring in api web page?]*

-You should not submit any readings that are samples of "items" or stationary static logs. [*need something here about the approval of data criteria ? guide to mobile logging? ]
+You should not submit any readings that are samples of "items" or stationary static logs. *[need something here about the approval of data criteria ? guide to mobile logging? datasets ;  make API account ;   steps  ??]*

-datasets
-make API account
-steps

-12. **Uploading data to other datasets (comparative note)**
+**12. Uploading data to other datasets (comparative note)**

 You can submit Nano measures to other radiation mapping datasets,.
 (The more the merrier.
 In any comparative note Safecast might stand out for its mobile monitoring, open datasets, mappings, visualization, reliability of measures, -- but that is separate study)

 Of course you need to configure the Nano sensor and your data with the other datasets.
 An exception may be the Cosm/Pachube setting in the Safecast geigerbot.
 (Theoretically you can upload to the mobile Safecast and the static Cosm/Pachube datasets simultaneously.
 However you’re either mobile or static. [??])

-13. . **Downloading data from Safecast **
-whole dataset.csv in zip
-* [Safecast] (Download Free)

-CC0 legal status: web entry by joi.
+**13. .
+Downloading data from Safecast** whole dataset.csv in zip  * [Safecast] (Download Free)  CC0 legal status: web entry by joi.
 “The legal and ethical reasoning behind using CC0 for Safecast data”.
 Sept 5, 2011  http://creativecommons.org/publicdomain/zero/1.0/
 Creative Commons Zero, CC0 (occasionally written as CC Zero) is a public domain dedication that allows copyright holders to place works in the public domain to the extent legally possible, worldwide. “all rights granted” space of the public domain.

 Uses of data. analysis mapping , etc, mapped track of recording device..